Great Cobar mine: Elusive profits and financial difficulties

-Wages and salaries for the large workforce were an unavoidable cost; in 1912, amounting to £23,000 per fortnight, or nearly £600,000 per annum.
+Wages and salaries for the large workforce were an unavoidable cost; in 1912, they amounted to £23,000 per fortnight, or nearly £600,000 per annum.
 The profitability of the Great Cobar's operations was sensitive to increased wage rates and to the productivity of its workforce.

-In 1913, the venture made a gross profit of £116,281, but this was netted off against debenture interest payments, redemption of debentures, and expenditure on the new flotation plant, leaving a net loss of £23,210.
+In 1913, the venture made a gross profit of £116,281, but this was offset by debenture interest payments, debenture redemption, and expenditure on the new flotation plant, leaving a net loss of £23,210.

-A decrease in the price of copper to a range of £65 to £70 during 1913 led to further financial difficulties and a drop in share price to 17s 6d, in mid December 1913, and to only 6s 3d by January 1914.
-Bellinger resigned on 10 November 1913, following a visit to Cobar, by one of the company's English directors, Mr W. Pellew-Harvey, who was also an internationally experienced mining engineer.
+A decrease in the price of copper to a range of £65 to £70 during 1913 led to further financial difficulties and a drop in share price to 17s 6d, in mid-December 1913, and to only 6s 3d by January 1914.
+Bellinger resigned on 10 November 1913, following a visit to Cobar by one of the company's English directors, Mr. W. Pellew-Harvey, who was also an internationally experienced mining engineer.
 Bellinger took up a position in Chile.
 Upon his return to London, Pellew-Harvey gave a report highly critical of Bellinger's management of Great Cobar.

-The company held its annual general meeting in London, on 17 December 1913.
-The meeting took a decision to place the management of the Great Cobar operations in the hands of Bewick, Moreing, and Co., a firm of consulting mining engineers and mine managers.
+The company held its annual general meeting in London on 17 December 1913.
+The meeting decided to place the management of the Great Cobar operations in the hands of Bewick, Moreing, and Co., a firm of consulting mining engineers and mine managers.
 It recognised that there had been a woefully inadequate allowance for depreciation—insufficient even to cover the write-off of the old Syndicate plant— but did not call a halt to the loss-making operations, which were burdened by the crippling interest payments to debenture holders.

 On 30 December 1913, an informal meeting of shareholders, highly critical of the board's actions, was held.
 A report of the meeting stated, "In regard to finance, the directors had not shown themselves any more expert than they had in dealing with the machinery.
 The initial mistake was over capitalisation The purchase consideration amounted to over £1,000,000 talking in round figures and the preliminary expenses to £160,000 leaving only about £114,746 working capital which was far too small and the company had been suffering in consequence, Why was so high a price paid for this property?
 The prospectus showed that the vendor bought it for £800,000 and sold it to the company for £1,006,000 and for finding subscriptions for shares and debentures to a total of £1,000 000 he received a commission of £140,000 of which £50,000 was paid in cash.
 Thus £350,000 of water was introduced into the capital.
 For this there were no assets on the other side of the accounts."
-Two of the dissident shareholders stood for election to the board of directors, but were defeated, by incumbent directors, in a ballot.
+Two of the dissident shareholders stood for election to the board of directors, but were defeated by incumbent directors in a ballot.